Airplane Tracking Using ADS-B Signals

 Time: Time of reception in seconds from start of receiver

 The message parser extracts data from the raw bits based on the packet type as described in [ 2 ].
 This example can parse short squitter packets and extended squitter packets that contain airborne velocity, identification, and airborne position data.

 The data viewer shows the received messages on a graphical user interface (GUI).
 For each packet type, the number of detected packets, the number of correctly decoded packets, and the packet error rate (PER) is shown.
 As data is captured, the application lists information decoded from these messages in a tabular form.

 The receiver asks for user input and initializes variables.
 Then it calls the signal source, physical layer, message parser, and data viewer in a loop.
-The loop also keeps track of the radio time using the frame duration and lost samples reported by the signal source.
+The loop keeps track of the radio time using the frame duration.

-You can explore following functions and System objects for details of the physical layer implementation:
+You can explore following helper functions for details of the physical layer implementation:

 International Civil Aviation Organization, Annex 10, Volume 4.
 Surveillance and Collision Avoidance Systems.

 Technical Provisions For Mode S Services and Extended Squitter (Doc 9871)